 If you currently use electronic cigarettes or are thinking about switching over, you may be interested in the different liquids that are used within the vape pens.
+Keep in mind these are different from wax and concentrates that are used in dab pens.
 There are two main type of e liquids that are used for vaping.
 Propylene Glycol (PG) and Vegetable Gylcerin are alike in some ways, but different in many.
 Here are some of the ways that these two juices compare so that you can make informed choices with your vaping.

 How do E-Liquids Work?

 In order to understand the differences between each type of e liquid, it is important to know how these liquids work.
 E liquids are the solutions inside of the electronic cigarette that creates the vapor that acts like traditional smoke and that carries the nicotine.
 These e juices come in different strengths, which indicate how much nicotine is in the blend.
 Additionally, the vape juices carry the flavor that you experience when you smoke the electronic cigarette.
 The base of the liquid is made of either PG, VG, or some combination of the two.

 Propylene Glycol is dervived from petroleum and is a substance that is commonly used as a flavoring agent in food products.
 It can also be found in medications as an additive.
 PG is odorless, colorless, and is safe to ingest and is non toxic.
 This form of vape juice is a thin liquid with a runny consistency and a low density that carries flavors well.
 PG liquids have a strong throat hit, which is a similar feeling to smoking an actual cigarette.
 A PG liquid will have a drying effect on the throat when inhaled, especially with repeated use.